roboconf/roboconf.github.io/en/developer-guide/about-integration-tests.md

 Adding classes to the probe (*addTest*) should be reserved for internal classes, that is to say those that are not exported by bundles.
 Other ones should be automatically resolved by the framework.
 Indeed, it is possible to specify OSGi directives through the *setHeader* method.
 By default, there is a dynamic import directive set to \*.
-It means the probe can automatically import all the classes other bundles make public.
+It means the probe can automatically import all the classes other bundles export (make public).

 It was once *discussed* the possibility of [having one probe per test](https://github.com/roboconf/roboconf-platform/issues/413).
 But we dropped the idea as nothing in PAX-Exam was planned for this.
 If for any reason, we could not, one day,